browserengineering/book/book/skipped.md

 browsers also execute WebAssembly, an alternative programming language that may one day be co-equal to JavaScript on the web.

-This book skips build the JavaScript engine, instead using Dukpy.
+This book skips building the JavaScript engine, instead using Dukpy.
 I made this choice because while JavaScript execution is central to a modern browser, it uses techniques fairly similar to the execution of other languages (like Python, Lua, or Java).
 The best way to learn